Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it creates a Responsive Search Ad (RSA) in a specified ad group, and distinguishes it from the sibling tool for display ads.
-The verb 'Creates' and resource 'RSA' are clear.
+The description clearly states it creates a Responsive Search Ad (RSA) in a specified ad group, mentions return values (resource_name, id, approval_status), and distinguishes itself from the display ad creation sibling tool.
+The verb 'creates' and specific ad type make the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.